 - Find an Advisor.
 Schools require a faculty or staff member to serve as the sponsor of a school club.
 This will be your SADD Advisor and can be teachers, counselors, coaches, secretaries, or any staff member.

 - Register your chapter.
-All SADD chapters must register each year.
-Registration is free and takes just a few minutes online.
+All SADD chapters must register with the Portal.
+Registration is $5 and takes just a few minutes online.
 You will receive a confirmation email with everything you need to get started.